selganor74/DDDTools.ts/README.md

 ## Change log

+### 0.0.18 2016 06 24

+* Added scope parameter to DomainEvents.registerHandler to allow passing "original" context along with handler.
+* Fixed Factory.registerType signature to allow registering elements having a constructor with parameters.

 ### 0.0.17 2016 06 20

 * **Possibly Breaking Change** Fix of return types in BaseRepositoryAsync, should be PromiseHandler.IPromise, instead of Q.IPromise.